-If you die while you are a Plan participant, any benefit payable from your Reimbursement Accounts will be paid to your surviving spouse if you are married.
+If you die while you are a Plan participant, any benefit payable from your reimbursement account(s) will be paid to your surviving spouse, if you are married.
 Otherwise, the benefit will be paid to your estate.
 If there is doubt as to the right of the beneficiary to receive any amount, the Plan Administrator may retain the benefit payment until the right to payment is determined, without liability for any interest.
 Your dependent can file claims on your behalf for expenses that were incurred before your death.

-When does my participation in the Reimbursement Account(s) end?
+When does my participation in the reimbursement account(s) end?

-Your eligibility to participate in the Reimbursement Account(s) will end when:
+Your eligibility to participate in the reimbursement account(s) will end when:

-- You reach the end of the plan year, unless you reelect during the Annual Enrollment Period.
-(However, if you later experience a qualified life event, you can choose to enroll at that time); - You lose your eligibility status based on your type of employment; - You are no longer employed by the Federal Judiciary; or - The Administrative Office of the U.S. Courts terminates the Flexible Benefit Program.
+- You reach the end of the Plan Year, unless you reelect during the Open Season period.
+However, if you later experience a QLE, you can choose to enroll at that time; - You lose your eligibility status based on your type of employment; - You are no longer employed by the Federal Judiciary; or - The Administrative Office of the U.S. Courts terminates the Flexible Benefit Program.